 A person with autophobia constantly feels the need for companionship to feel safe.
 The affected person most likely develops a fear of:

 - Intruders or burglars

 - Feeling unloved or unwanted

-- Becoming sick or being in a household accident
+- Being in a household accident

 - Hearing sudden unexplained noises

-Signs Of Autophobia
+Prevalence Of Autophobia

-Symptoms of Autophobia
+Symptoms Of Autophobia

 - A sudden sensation of intense fear when left alone